 Drill holes about 25mm (1″) deep into freshly harvested hardwood log using 8mm (5/16″) drill bit (a depth stop can make the task easier).
 Tap plug spawn into holes with hammer, then cover with melted wax using a dauber.
 Store logs outdoors in shade, and soak periodically during extended dry periods.
 After 6 months to 2 years your log will be ready to produce mushrooms.

 Once your log is fully colonized, you can force fruit it in the spring, summer and fall, by soaking in cold water and keeping very wet for a week.
-When conditions are right, shiitake can also fruit naturally (without forcing) in spring and fall.
+When conditions are right, shiitake can also fruit naturally (without forcing).

 100 plugs will plant ~2 logs* (~100g of wax will seal 100 plugs)

 500 plugs will plant ~10 logs* (~454g of wax will seal 500 plugs)

 *Based on an average log size of 40 inches long by 4 inches in diameter.